In The Shadow of the Moon MovieIn the Shadow of the Moon movie review – time travel mystery explained

 The Science Explained From In the Shadow Of The Moon

-The science theory touted by Naveen Rao explained
+The scientific theory touted by Naveen Rao explained

-Pĕr-ăgo (meaning to pass through) every 9 years on the super moon electric pockets are created which causes a bridge to be formed between the future and the past.
-During this blood moon, technology has advanced to allow for time travel at this time. and this my friends is the theory behind our mysterious serial killer
+Pĕr-ăgo (meaning to pass through) every 9 years, on the super moon, electric pockets are created which cause a bridge to be formed between the future and the past.
+During this blood moon, technology has advanced to allow for time travel at this time.
+And this, my friends, is the theory behind our mysterious serial killer